 SEC.
-36.38.30. - First right of return-The Community Stabilization and Fair Rent Act and Mobile Home Rent Stabilization Ordinance
+36.38.30. - First right of return-The Community Stabilization and Fair Rent Actand Mobile Home Rent Stabilization Ordinance.

-- a.
+a.
 Purpose and scope.
-The Community Stabilization and Fair Rent Act ("CSFRA") and Mobile Home Rent Stabilization Ordinance ("MHRSO") both require a tenant whose tenancy is terminated when a covered rental unit or mobile home is permanently withdrawn from the residential rental market to have the first right of return to the covered rental unit or mobile home if that rental unit or mobile home is returned to the residential rental market by the landlord or successor landlord.
-The city hereby acts pursuant to Government Code § 7060, et seq. to establish certain requirements, procedures and mitigations regarding the first right of return when a building containing covered rental units or all of the mobile homes owned by the landlord located within a mobile home park are permanently withdrawn from the residential rental market. - b.
+The Community Stabilization and Fair Rent Act (""CSFRA"") and Mobile Home Rent Stabilization Ordinance (""MHRSO"") both requires- a tenant whose tenancy is terminated when a covered rental unit or mobile home is permanently withdrawn from the residential rental market to have the first right of return to the covered rental unit or mobile home if that rental unit or mobile home is returned to the residential rental market by the owner (as defined below)landlord or successor ownerlandlord.
+The city hereby acts pursuant to Government Code § 7060, et seq. to establish certain requirements, procedures and mitigations regarding the first right of return when a building containing covered rental units, or all of the mobile home rental units owned by the owner located within a mobile home park, are is permanently withdrawn from the residential rental market.

+b.
 Definitions.
 For purposes of Secs.
-36.38.30 through 36.38.40, the definitions in the CSFRA or the MHRSO, whichever is applicable, shall apply to terms not otherwise defined in this Section or Section 36.38.15. - 1.
-Accommodations shall mean either of the following: - (a) The residential rental units in any detached physical structure containing four (4) or more residential rental units. - (b) With respect to a detached physical structure containing three (3) or fewer residential rental units, the residential rental units in that structure and in any other structure located on the same parcel of land under common ownership, including any detached physical structure specified in subparagraph (a) above. - 2.
-Owner shall mean only the holder of record title having the entire legal and equitable title to the property, or the successor-in-interest thereto.
-It shall not include the lessor, sublessor, agent or representative of the landlord.
-With respect to mobile homes, owner shall mean the owner of the mobile home which may or may not be the same as the owner of the mobile home park.
-It is the intention of these sections to permit only the "owner" as defined herein to have and exercise the privileges and responsibilities set forth in this article.
+36.38.30 through 36.38.40, the definitions in the CSFRA or the MHRSO, whichever is applicable, shall apply to terms not otherwise defined in this Section or Section.
+36.38.15 shall apply unless otherwise specified.

+1. Accommodations shall mean either of the following:

+(a) The residential rental units in any detached physical structure containing four (4) or more residential rental units.

+(b) With respect to a detached physical structure containing three (3) or fewer residential rental units, the residential rental units in that structure and in any other structure located on the same parcel of land under common ownership, including any detached physical structure specified in subparagraph (a) above.

+2. Owner shall mean only the holder of record title having the entire legal and equitable title to the property, or the successor-in-interest thereto.
+It shall not include the lessor, sublessor, agent or representative of the ownerlandlord.
+With respect to mobile homes, "owner" shall mean the owner of the mobile home, whoich may or may not be the same as the owner of the mobile home park.
+It is the intention of these sections to permit only the ""owner" as defined herein to have and exercise the privileges and responsibilities set forth in this Article.

 3. Withdrawal shall mean the eviction of all tenants from all residential rental units on a particular property, or in the case of mobile homes, the eviction of all tenants from all mobile homes under common ownership or control located in a mobile home park, through compliance with the requirements of Sec.
-36.38.35, et seq.
+36.38.4055, et seq.